Local Map Construction with SDMap: A Comprehensive Survey: Introduction

-In previous autonomous driving research, high-definition maps (HDMap) have been vital.
-HDMap, characterized by absolute and relative accuracies within 1 meter, provides high precision, freshness, and richness of electronic maps, including extensive road and environmental information.
-These maps offer precise navigation and positioning services to support safe and efficient autonomous driving.
+\IEEEPARstart{I}{n} intelligent driving system, the construction of a local map is crucial for providing real-time awareness of the vehicle's surroundings, enabling precise navigation.
+It reflects the current state of the environment using sensor data and helps in predicting the movement of surrounding objects.
+By offering real-time updates, local maps support dynamic decision-making and control, even in unmapped areas.
+They enhance robustness, reduce computational load, and ensure that the vehicle can safely adapt to rapidly changing conditions.
+Local maps provide accurate static information such as road geometries and traffic sign locations, serving as prior knowledge that enhances the robustness of perception systems in complex environments.
+Local map perception systems are expected to achieve high-precision detection in all weather and lighting conditions, as any instance of missed or incorrect detection can result in significant consequences.

+High-definition map (HDMap) is a vital topic in previous research.
+HDMap provides high precision, freshness, and richness of electronic map.
 However, HDMap faces significant challenges, primarily in terms of real-time updates and cost control.
 Urban road environments change frequently, and any minor alteration can impact the driving safety of autonomous vehicles.
-Traditional HDMap production methods require substantial time and resources, making real-time updates difficult, both \cite{HDmapnet} and \cite{maplite} have pointed out similar issues.
-Moreover, the production and maintenance costs of HDMap are extremely high, with costs reaching thousands of dollars per kilometer using traditional methods.

-In this context, the "highly rely on perception, reducing dependence on maps" approach has gained widespread recognition within the industry.
-This approach emphasizes the use of onboard sensors for autonomous driving perception tasks, supplemented by lightweight map information.
+Traditional HDMap production methods require substantial time and resources, making real-time updates difficult.
+By heavily relying on perception and reducing dependence on detailed maps, this approach has gained widespread recognition.
+It emphasizes the use of onboard sensors for intelligent driving perception tasks, supplemented by lightweight map information.
 This strategy reduces reliance on real-time map updates, lowering maintenance costs, while lightweight map information can effectively compensate for certain limitations of onboard sensors, enhancing the model's robustness.
-SD map, as a widely used electronic map in traffic navigation and geographic information services, feature low production and maintenance costs, easy accessibility, and small data size, making it suitable as lightweight maps to assist onboard sensors in constructing local maps for autonomous driving.
+SDMap, as a widely used electronic map in traffic navigation and geographic information services, features low production and maintenance costs, easy accessibility, and small data size, making it suitable as lightweight map to assist onboard sensors in constructing local map for intelligent driving.